 Wanderlust: the most unique room in a boutique hotel in Singapore

-First of all, the Wanderlust is housed in a 1920s Art Deco building which automatically makes it charming.
+First of all, Wanderlust is housed in a 1920s Art Deco building which automatically makes it charming.
 And each of the 29 guest rooms got a make-over.
-The redesigned rooms have new furniture, better layout and more contemporary finishes.
+The redesigned rooms have new furniture, a better layout and more contemporary finishes.

 With five types of rooms to choose from, I chose the Loft Room.
 It is a 2-storey unit with a compact living room, fully-equipped kitchen, a work desk, and a loft bed.
 It is definitely one of the most unique rooms I’ve stayed in.